vippsas/vipps-recurring-api/vipps-recurring-api.md

 First a short description on the flows.

-### Normal agreement
+### Normal agreement flow

 ![flow_Normal_agreement](images/flow-Normal-agreement.png)

 In the normal agreement, the user gets presented with the agreement, agrees to that, and gets sent to a confirmation screen.
-On the agreement we present start date, intervall, the price of the agreements, as well as `productName` and `productDescription`, the latter of which can be used to describe the agreement to the user and can be defined by the merchant.
+On the agreement we present start date, interval, the price of the agreements, as well as `productName` and `productDescription`, the latter of which can be used to describe the agreement to the user and can be defined by the merchant.

 This is the preferred flow whenever there is no campaigns or similar present.

-### Initial charge
+### Initial charge flow

 ![flow_Initial_charge](images/flow-Initial-charge.png)

 When an initial charge is present, the flow in Vipps will change.
-First the user gets presented with an overview over both the agreement as well as the initial charge.
+First the user gets presented with an overview over both the agreement and the initial charge.
 The user then proceed to confirm the agreement, and finally they will have to go through the actual payment of the initial charge.

 Here we also show `productName` and `productDescription` on the agreement, as well as `description` on the initial charge.
 All of which are defined by the merchant.